lupyuen/lupyuen.github.io/src/bisect.md

 That was quick!
 We break it down...

-TODO: Pic of Simulated Git Bisect
+TODO: Screenshot of Simulated Git Bisect

 # Simulate The Git Bisect